Closing Costs: NYC Condo vs Co-op Buyer’s Guide 2018

 ** Applicable if new development

-How can buyers offset some of these closing costs?
+How can buyers offset some of their closing costs?

 Prevu has created a closing costs calculator for buyers in NYC so you can quickly estimate these costs.
 You can also reach out to Prevu or your real estate attorney to better estimate your closing costs so that you can plan for them in your budget.